ChrisTheFish96/Code-Reviewer-THT/Section C/README.md

 Comments are available in the code to explain what each section does.
 A test suite is included and can be run to test the function.

-To run this program follow the following steps:
+To run this program, follow the following steps:
 1. Clone the repository to your local machine.
 1. Make sure you have docker installed, if not install it first then continue here.
 1. Run the command `docker build -t [image_name] .`.